Zikri-codes/Zikri-codes/README.md

 ## Yoo, i'm zikri
 self-taught developer yk as very usual lol and i want to make an AI
 <details>
   <summary></summary>
-> and idk why im learning html when i want to make an AI. whichh meann.... that, i waste my time. but yk, idc
+  and idk why im learning html (frontend) when i want to make an AI. whichh meann.... that, i waste my time. but yk, idc

+  and funfact: all the description and markdown in every repo in my github, isss made by an AI. yk i'm not good enough to make a such beautiful readme.md.
 </details>

 [![My Skills](https://skillicons.dev/icons?i=python,html,css,js&theme=light)](https://skillicons.dev)